neboat/opencilk-ppopp-23-ae/README.md

 python3 ./run_tests.py
 ```

-2. Copy the aggregate CSV files out of the Docker container, e.g.,
+2. Copy the CSV files with aggregate results out of the Docker
-   by running commands like the following outside of the Docker
+   container, e.g., by running commands like the following outside of
-   container, replacing `<tag>` with the run tag reported by
+   the Docker container, replacing `<tag>` with the run tag reported
-   `run_tests.py`.
+   by `run_tests.py`:

 ```console
 docker cp `docker ps -alq`:/usr/local/src/ppopp-23-ae/baseline-<tag>.csv .